nweying/fetch-and-match/README.md

 #### How to Clone

-To clone the Posh Pawpy repository:
+To clone the Fetch & Match repository:

 1. Log in (or sign up) to GitHub.
 2. Go to the repository for this project, [Fetch & Match Github](https://github.com/nweying/fetch-and-match).